 Multi-tenant data center providers, such as DataBank, who already operate multiple data centers in Tier 1/2/3 markets are well-positioned to support network aggregation points (such as O-RAN) and emerging computing and cloud initiatives.
-Additionally, modular data center operators, like EdgePresence, can now create a mobile edge compute and internet exchange node wherever it’s needed.
+Additionally, modular data center operators can now create a mobile edge compute and internet exchange node wherever it’s needed.

 About the Author: Raul Martynek joined DataBank in June of 2017 as the CEO and is a 20+ year veteran in the telecom and internet infrastructure sector, having held senior positions at several communications and networking companies as well as asset management firms.
 Raul earned a Bachelor of Arts in Political Science from Binghamton University and received a master’s degree in International Affairs from Columbia University School of International and Public Affairs.